1,000+ Opportunities

 For any questions about the FAST program, please email Monica Williams.

-Based on current listing details, eligibility includes: Georgia-based small businesses preparing SBIR/STTR proposals.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Georgia-based small businesses preparing SBIR/STTR proposals.
+Confirm the full requirements in the official notice before applying.